shadowezz/Productiv/docs/DeveloperGuide.md

 ### Meeting

-**Use case: UC21 - Add a meeting**
+**Use case: M01 - Add a meeting**

 **Precondition(s):**
 * User is in the meeting mode.

 **Guarantee(s):**
-* Upon successful command, the Dashboard's Schedule will be updated accordingly.
+* The dashboard's Schedule will be updated accordingly.
+* The added meeting will be reflected in the left and right panels.

 **MSS**
 1. User chooses to add a meeting.
 2. User enters the command to add a meeting into the command box.
-3. Productiv adds the meeting into the meeting list.
+3. Productiv adds the meeting into the meeting list and displays a success message in the feedback box.

     Use case ends.

 **Extensions**
 * 2a.
 Productiv detects an error in the command.
     * 2a1.
-Productiv displays an error message.
+Productiv displays an error message in the feedback box.
     * 2a2.
 User enters the command again.
     * Steps 2a1-2a2 are repeated until the command entered is correct.

       Use case resumes from step 3.

-**Use case: UC22 - Edit a meeting**
+**Use case: M02 - Edit a meeting**

 **Precondition(s):**
 * User is in the meeting mode.
 * Meeting to edit exists.

 **Guarantee(s):**
-* Upon successful command, the Dashboard's Schedule will be updated accordingly.
+* The dashboard's Schedule will be updated accordingly.
+* The edited meeting will be reflected in the left and right panels.

 **MSS**
 1. User chooses to edit a meeting.
 2. User enters the command to edit a meeting into the command box.
-3. Productiv edits the meeting accordingly.
+3. Productiv edits the meeting accordingly and displays a success message in the feedback box.

    Use case ends.

 **Extensions**
 * 2a.
 Productiv detects an error in the command.
     * 2a1.
-Productiv displays an error message.
+Productiv displays an error message in the feedback box.
     * 2a2.
 User enters the command again.
     * Steps 2a1-2a2 are repeated until the command entered is correct.

       Use case resumes from step 3.

-**Use case: UC23 - View a meeting**
+**Use case: M03 - View a meeting**

 **Precondition(s):**
 * User is in the meeting mode.